org-arl/VirtualAcousticOcean.jl/README.md

 close(sim)
 ```

+### Connecting to the simulator

+Once the simulation is up and running, we can connect to the Virtual Acoustic Ocean and stream acoustic data from various nodes.
+For example, in the above simulation (with the Grogu UDP protocol), we will have the following UDP ports open once the simulator is running:
+- `9809` – command port for node 1 (single channel data)
+- `9810` – DAC data port for node 1 (single output channel)
+- `9819` – command port for node 2 (single channel data)
+- `9820` – DAC data port for node 2 (single output channel)
+- `9829` – command port for node 3 (4-channel data stream)
+- `9830` – DAC data port for node 3 (single output channel)

+ADC data can be streamed from any of the nodes by sending a `istart` command and specifying the UDP port to stream the data to.

+> [!TIP]
+[UnetStack](www.unetstack.net) 4 based modems and software-defined model simulators allow us to specify the UDP port to connect to in the `modem.toml` as `baseport` under the `[input]` section.

 ### Extending / Contributing

-While the Virtual Acoustic Ocean currently only supports the Grogu real-time streaming protocol, the code is designed to easily allow users to implement their own streaming protocols.
+While the Virtual Acoustic Ocean currently only supports the [Grogu UDP real-time streaming protocol](./docs/grogu-protocol.md), the code is designed to easily allow users to implement their own streaming protocols.
 If you implement a standard protocol that you feel may be useful to others, please do consider contributing the implementation back to this repository via a pull request (PR).

 To implement a new protocol, create a new data type (e.g. `MyProtocol`) and support the following API:
 ```julia